Atrovent Nebulising Solution (Unit Dose Vials)

 Using other medicines

 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and Atrovent UDV may interfere with each other.
 These include:

 - medicines used to treat heart problems such as adrenaline

-- medicines used to treat asthma or a lung condition called chronic obstructive pulmonary disease (COPD) such as theophylline and salbutamol
+- medicines used to treat asthma or a lung condition called chronic obstructive pulmonary disease (COPD) such as theophylline, salbutamol or tiotropium

 - other nebuliser solutions such as disodium cromoglycate.